-- It is assumed that the Council has subjected the candidate sites, considered for inclusion in the BCC AAP Submission Draft Report but not taken forward, to a level of appraisal equivalent to that contained in this SA Report and that the justification of the selection of the sites has been made available to the public elsewhere; - The quantum and phasing of development will be as set out in the BCC AAP (any variation from which will affect the appraisal of effects in short, medium and long term); - The assumed levels of housing and economic development are consistent with current needs, and that present challenges in achieving sustained economic recovery have not affected assessment of need; - It is assumed that current energy mix will continue (and associated carbon emissions will be largely similarly to current), although it is noted that against carbon trajectories provided by DECC this may lead to an overestimate of carbon emissions; - It is assumed that there will be no new technological leaps that will substantially alter current patterns of movement, or activities or significantly reduce environmental effects; - All data provided by BCC AAP is appropriate for the site assessment purposes; - The overarching assumptions and analysis for growth are predicated on modelling and interpretation of different future economic scenarios.
+- It is assumed that the Council has subjected the candidate sites, considered for inclusion in the BCC AAP Publication Draft but not taken forward, to a level of appraisal equivalent to that contained in this SA Report and that the justification of the selection of the sites is contained in the AAP (or has been made available to the public elsewhere).
+It is assumed that such information will be available for inclusion in subsequent iterations of the SA; - The quantum and phasing of development will be as set out in the BCC AAP (any variation from which will affect the appraisal of effects in short, medium and long term); - The assumed levels of housing and economic development are consistent with current needs, and that present challenges in achieving sustained economic recovery have not affected assessment of need; - It is assumed that current energy mix will continue (and associated carbon emissions will be largely similarly to current), although it is noted that against carbon trajectories provided by DECC this may lead to an overestimate of carbon emissions; - It is assumed that there will be no new technological leaps that will substantially alter current patterns of movement, or activities or significantly reduce environmental effects; - > All data provided by BCC AAP is appropriate for the site assessment purposes; - The overarching assumptions and analysis for growth are predicated on modelling and interpretation of different future economic scenarios.
 However, the future economic climate is uncertain and depending on how this ensues, it may influence the deliverability and viability of sites; - It is assumed that there will be consistent policy implementation; - It is assumed that development will be located in areas at lowest risk of flooding, or that development would need to accord with policies on flood risk in the draft Local Plan in order to mitigate any adverse effects on flooding.
 Some of the Flood Zone data, which was in the Proposal Statement, varied from what was found in the site assessment exercise.
 The assumption is that as the data was sourced around the 15th June 2015 from the Council, this was more up-to-date information and the Proposal Statement will be changed to reflect the new data received after a meeting with EA; - The score of 'No significant effect/no clear link between the policy and the SA objective' does not always mean that there is no impact/effect predicted on the SA objective.
 In some cases, the score has been adopted where the effect does not contribute to, or detract from, the achievement of the objective.
 For some objectives, such as Biodiversity, protected species and habitats issues may emerge at the project stage as further research is completed on sites.
-Further assessment on protected species will be required, during planning application stages within BCC AAP, as MAGIC9, due to its high level nature, did not provide further information about protected species in the BCC AAP area.
+Further assessment on protected species will be required, during planning application stages within BCC AAP, as

+MAGIC9, due to its high level nature, did not provide further information about protected species in the BCC AAP area.